Common depression treatments include psychotherapy and antidepressant medication.

 Other methods that may involve some aspect of psychotherapy include:

-Your doctor might suggest brain stimulation therapies if other treatment methods have not provided relief from symptoms.
+Your healthcare provider might suggest brain stimulation therapies if other treatment methods have not provided relief from symptoms.
 These include electroconvulsive therapy, repetitive transcranial magnetic stimulation, and vagus nerve stimulation.
 They work by stimulating different areas of the brain.

 There are several different classes of antidepressant medications, and each works to relieve symptoms differently.
-Antidepressants may take around two weeks to start improving symptoms and can take up to eight weeks or more to be fully effective.
+Antidepressants may start improving symptoms within a few weeks and can take up to eight weeks or more to be fully effective.
 It may require trying a few different dosages and medications before finding the one that works for you.

 Medications for depression target specific brain chemicals, called neurotransmitters, such as serotonin, norepinephrine, and dopamine.
-The most commonly used classes of drugs used are:
+Below are some of the most commonly prescribed classes of antidepressants.

 SSRIs target serotonin and are the most widely used medications for depression.
 Common SSRIs include: